-Doctors of Nursing Practice, Inc. is a corporation formed by a group of advanced practice nurses to enhance the profession and Doctor of Nursing Practice degree to improve health care outcomes.
+Doctors of Nursing Practice, Inc. is a corporation formed by a group of advanced practice nurses to enhance the profession and Doctor of Nursing Practice degree to improve healthcare outcomes.

 In 2005, a cohort of DNP students from the University of Tennessee Health Science Center College of Nursing had a lively discussion in a Philosophy of Science course.
 The idea of creating a journal to address the informational needs of Advanced Practice Nurses seeking their Doctor of Nursing Practice degree was discussed.

 In the fall of 2006, a group was formed to complete a course objective for a Leadership class.
 A business plan was developed and the need to move forward with the plan was evident to all.
 Doctors of Nursing Practice, LLC, now Doctors of Nursing Practice, Inc., was formed on November 21, 2006.
-Objectives and strategies for growth of this site to meet the communication needs of professionals interested in this emerging degree were generated.
+Objectives and strategies for the growth of this site to meet the communication needs of professionals interested in this emerging degree were generated.

 For a complete history of national and regional DNP conferences, click here.